JSydll/cpp-snippets/Snippets.md

   |     |-- child
   ...   ...
 ```
-a recursive algorithm can be implemented as follows:
+a recursive *depth-first* search algorithm can be implemented as follows:
 ```cpp
 #include <memory>
 #include <vector>